 Will we interview those involved?

 Generally speaking it is possible to investigate a concern on the basis of documents alone.
 However, the investigator may consider it necessary to speak with those involved in the complaint, either over the telephone or face to face.
 It is also possible for you to request a meeting with the investigator to discuss the complaint.
 There is an additional explanatory leaflet for those we have asked to attend an interview.
-It is available on the Ombudsman’s website.
+It is available on our website.

 Yes – prior to concluding an investigation you will be given the opportunity to comment on the proposed findings and conclusions of the investigation, and if any recommendations are made you are invited to agree them.
 It is important when commenting at this stage that you make clear whether you are prepared to accept any recommendations made as this will determine how the investigation is concluded.
 It is important in considering any recommendations that you are confident you are able to implement them when agreeing.